Summary

 - repair of tooth damage

-- rule out other types of tooth wear such as erosion
+- ruling out other types of tooth wear such as erosion

-- assessment of risk factors including sleep disordered breathing
+- assessing risk factors including sleep disordered breathing

-- a special mouthguard (‘bite splint’) to wear at night so that the guard is worn down instead of your teeth.
+- a special mouthguard (‘bite splint’) to wear at night to protect your teeth.
 In most cases, a bite splint will only help with the symptoms and will not stop you from grinding altogether.

 Management of bruxism can include: